About this book

 Horn draws an enormous elephant that tramples all over her pictures.

 Fortunately, Fern’s imagination is as big as the universe.
-She loves gazing at the stars and making star shapes.
+She loves gazing at the stars and cutting out star shapes.
 Again, Horn tries to follow suit, but he is frustrated with his creations and makes a ferocious paper polar bear that devours Fern’s stars.

 Undeterred, Fern decides to build a castle that can withstand elephants and polar bears, but a fire-breathing dragon comes along.
 Luckily, Fern knows exactly what dragons like best …

-Illustrations full of vibrant color, collage and exquisite detail complement this story that looks at the endless imagination and creative energy of young children.
+Illustrations full of vibrant color and collage bring to life a story about the endless imagination and creative energy of young children.
 Marie-Louise Gay suggests that if children are given the time and space to explore the many paths to creativity, the results are brilliant and inspiring.

 About the Author